Amaz1/floatland_realm/README.md

 it uses the setting from minetest config files of mapgen v7, specially the `mgv7_floatland_level` and try to redefined the floatland layer of biome fully.

+The spawn point if the merge of the `floatland_spawn` mod code, with some checks, original mods were so crude and just overrides all the biome generation.. this mod do not redefine the spawn point, for that you can managed after server start and world was generated.

 #### Status

 Currently only some nodes are defined, still pending to define digging of tools.

-A better implementation but more customized is at the subnasa sub game of minenux project.
+A simplistic implementation but more customized is at the subnasa sub game of minenux project.

 #### Depends